sadiecee/FoliumTutorial/README.md

 ### Cholorpleth Maps

 Now, this part is pretty simple.
-We're going to be initializing a chloropleth map, but we're going to be doing it by first importing a json of the US states and then attaching a CSV.
+We're going to be initializing a choropleth map, but we're going to be doing it by first importing a json of the US states and then attaching a CSV.
 All the data here comes from the Python documentation page for the Folium library, so you shouldn't need to download anymore data -- though you are welcome to use your own datasets for these step instead!

 ```Python
 import pandas as pd